rust-lang/edition-guide/src/editions/transitioning.md

 #![feature(rust_2018_preview)]
 ```

-This will ensure that you're enabling all of the relevant features.
-Note that
+This will enable the unstable features listed in the [feature status][status]
+page.
+Note that some features require a miniumum of Rust 2018 and these features will
+require a Cargo.toml change to enable (described in the sections below).
+Also
-during the time the preview is available, we may continue to add/enable new
+note that during the time the preview is available, we may continue to add/enable
-features with this flag!
+new features with this flag!

-Note that you can't yet use Rust 2018 features until you enable them in your
-`Cargo.toml` file (described in the sections below).
+[status]: 2018/status.html

 ## Fix edition compatibility warnings